 Food, glorious food

-Europeans have such a great attitude to food.
+Europeans have such a great attitude toward food.
 Although big grocery stores exist, the market is still where most people shop for local, fresh and delicious food!
-From home-made cheeses to fresh hams and beautiful bread, shopping at markets is something that needs to be experienced often!
+From homemade cheeses to fresh hams and beautiful bread, shopping at markets is something that needs to be experienced often!
 And that converts to unbelievable food in restaurants.
 Amazing ingredients, skilled chefs, and a passion for feeding people are common.
 This is as true in the small bistro on the corner as at one of Europe’s many Michelin star restaurants.